Don't Jump (To Conclusions)

 The Corinthian believers were divided in their opinions of “Who’s On First!”
 They variously thought that either Peter or Apollos or Paul was the real number one spokesperson for Jesus.
 Some of them had become apostle “groupies.”
 Their judgmental and opinionated behavior was dividing the church into camps.
 Dividing the church is not good.

 I’m an analytical thinker.
-I tend to look at things and want to figure out why it happened or what makes something work or what the outcome will be.
-So I carry that over into observations of people and tend to think I know whether they are right or wrong or what motivates them or what they intended by saying or doing something.
+I tend to want to figure out why something happened, or what makes something work, or what the outcome will be.
+So I carry that over into observations of people, and tend to think I know whether they are right or wrong, or what motivates them, or what they intended by saying or doing something.